Spencer Torkelson: Detroit Tigers

 The Tigers ended up clinching a Wild Card spot with Torkelson as Detroit's starting first baseman.
 Torkelson started the postseason 0-14 at the plate with nine strikeouts and three walks.
 On October 9, in Game 3 of the 2024 American League Division Series against the Cleveland Guardians, Torkelson recorded his first postseason hit — an RBI double in the sixth inning to put the Tigers up 3-0.
 That proved to be the final score, as Detroit took a 2-1 lead in the series.

 For the 2025 season, Torkelson batted .240 with 78 RBI, while matching his career high with 31 home runs.
+He went 6-for-33 (.182) in the 2025 postseason, with 3 doubles and 6 RBI.

+On January 6, 2026, the Tigers and Torkelson agreed on a one-year, $4.075 million contract, avoiding arbitration.
+From April 22 to April 26 of the 2026 season, Torkelson hit a home run in five consecutive games, tying a franchise record held by five others, most recently accomplished by Marcus Thames in 2008.
+On July 29, Torkelson recorded his 500th career hit and later hit his 100th career home run, a game-tying two-run home run in the 11th inning off Baltimore Orioles pitcher Rico Garcia, during an extra-inning loss.
+He finished the game 2-for-5 with two RBIs.